Greece Moments Greece Moments

 Loutra from above

-Since ancient times, various historians have reported on the Thermal baths of Kythnos.
+Various historians have written about the thermal baths of Kythnos since ancient times.
 Over the centuries, the two existing thermal springs (38 and 52 degrees) have been used for therapeutic purposes.
-Today, the warmer water flows into the sea basin, which is framed with stones as breakwaters.
+Today, the warmer water flows into a sea basin framed with stones as breakwaters.

 Loutra Thermalquelle Kythnos Kykladen